Cape Cod News editorial staff

 The new sculpture sits atop the traffic island at the new rotary at the intersection of Routes 28 and 39 between Orleans and Chatham.
 When the new rotary went onto the drawing board to improve a dangerous intersection, plans also begin to ensure the traffic solution would improve the look and feel of the area as well – and that’s when the Orleans Improvement Association (OIA) stepped in.

 So instead, the OIA raised funds for a piece of art that would require little maintenance and create a point of beauty at the same time.
-A metal scupture quickly rose to the forefront and after a round of proposals the group selected Chatham artists Tom Odell.
+A metal sculpture quickly rose to the forefront and after a round of proposals the group selected Chatham artists Tom Odell.
 His planar steel sculpture will age timelessly, while also creating a sense of renewal through its interplay of sun and shadow.

 Watch the video news report "Sculpture Settles into Orleans-Chatham Rotary"